Cash Flow

 Definition

-When the disbursements exceed the receipts in a specified period of time, the cash flow is said to be negative and reduces net cash.[2]
+When the disbursements exceed the receipts in a specified period of time, negative cash flow reduces net cash.
+[2]

 References